TpainMcain/P02-GamerLi/README.md

 ## Description

-Continuation of https://github.com/GameW1zard/GamerLi.
+Personal continuation of https://github.com/GameW1zard/GamerLi.
 This is a full stack application that allows users to create an account and log in to a personalized dashboard.
 The dashboard will allow users to add/delete games to their collection, view their collection, and view their collection statistics.
 ## Table of Contents

 - [Installation](#installation)